rule

 Text 21

 He, for his great fame thus addressed by the demigods, respectfully saluted them and laid himself down in a cave to enjoy the sleep the gods had granted him [**].
+(Vedabase)

 Text 22

-After the barbarian was turned into ashes revealed the Supreme Lord, the great hero of the Sâtvatas, Himself to the wise Mucukunda.
+After the barbarian was burned to ashes, the Supreme Lord, the great hero of the Sātvatas, revealed Himself to sage Mucukunda.

-After the Yavana was burnt to ashes, the Supreme Lord, chief of the Sâtvatas, revealed Himself to the wise Mucukunda.
+After the barbarian was turned into ashes revealed the Supreme Lord, the great hero of the Sātvatas, Himself to the wise Mucukunda.
 (Vedabase)

 Text 23-26

-Looking at Him, He who was as dark as a cloud, in a yellow, silken garment, the S'rîvatsa on His chest, the brilliant Kaustubha gem glowing, the four arms and the beautifying Vaijayantî garland; His attractive, calm face and glittering shark-shaped earrings, His affectionate smile appealing to all mankind, His glance, His youthful handsome form, His noble gait and His fire that was like that of a lion - was he, as highly intelligent as he was, overwhelmed by His effulgence, which was a splendor unassailable indeed, and posed he in doubt hesitantly a question.
+Looking at Him, He who was as dark as a cloud, in a yellow, silken garment, the S'rīvatsa on His chest, the brilliant Kaustubha gem glowing, the four arms and the beautifying Vaijayantī garland; His attractive, calm face and glittering shark-shaped earrings, His affectionate smile appealing to all mankind, His glance, His youthful handsome form, His noble gait and His fire that was like that of a lion - was he, as highly intelligent as he was, overwhelmed by His effulgence, which was a splendor unassailable indeed, and posed he in doubt hesitantly a question.
+(Vedabase)

 Text 27